-An Industry Placement is a fundamental part of this course.
-An Industry Placement gives you the opportunity to gain valuable skills and experience for your future.
+An industry placement is a fundamental part of the course and gives you the opportunity to gain valuable skills and experience for the future.
 You will be supported throughout your placement by our dedicated Work Placement Team.

 Additional Costs and Information

-Trips and visits to shows and other animal related events are important aspects of the programme allowing you to appreciate the diverse range of career opportunities and organisations within the sector.
+Enrichment activities such as trips and visits to shows and other animal related events are an important aspect of the programme.
+You will be expected to contribute to the cost of these activities via the College shop.